WeblateOrg/weblate/docs/formats.rst

 CSV files can contain a simple list of source and translation.
 Weblate supports the following files:

-* Files with header defining fields (source, translation, location, ...)
+* Files with header defining fields (source, translation, location, ...).
+This is recommended approach as it's least error prone.
 * Files with two fields - source and translation (in this order), choose :guilabel:`Simple CSV file` as file format
 * Files with fields as defined by translate-toolkit: location, source,